fmatter/glossing_bootstrap/README.md

 'How did this woman get that belly?'

-# The task
-You are given a list of morphemes from an underresourced language, as well as a list of words -- or sentences containing multiple words.
 In the (minimalistic) approach to morphological structure used here, there are three kinds of morphemes:

 1. **roots** usually carry lexical meaning and form the core of word forms